actionml/harness/README.md

 For Lambda-style learners the mirror plays the same role as a sort of automatic backup, with built-in controls for how many events are preserved in rotation form. in any Lambda system events cannot be allowed to accumulate forever so most Lambda engines implement some form of moving time window (imagine 1 year of events for a big ecommerce site recommender).

-# Kappa Learning
+# Streaming Online Kappa Learning

 The Kappa style learning algorithm takes in unbounded streams of data and incrementally updates the model without the need for a background batch operation.
 See the discussion of how this works in Harness Templates in [Kappa Learning](kappa-learning.md)

-# Lambda Learning
+# Batch Offline Lambda Learning

 Many algorithms learn by processing a large batch of data and modifying some model all at once but periodically.
 The Universal Recommender is an example of a Lambda learner.
 Spark's MLlib also has examples of Lambda style learners.

+# Hybrid Learning

+If your Algorithm requires some data (like properties of an object) to be altered in realtime and queries to be based on realtime data but only (re)calculates the model periodically you have a hybrid of Kappa/Lambda learning and the Universal Recommender is an example of this.

 # Server REST API